AlenaTih/Movie-Watchlist/README.md

 ## Overview

-This is a simple web application that allows you to search for movies and add them to a watchlist.
+This is a little but cute web app that allows you to search for movies and add them to a watchlist.
 You can view your watchlist on a separate page.
+And then watch these gems one by one!

 ## Features

-- **Search Movies:** Enter a movie title, and the app fetches information using the OMDb API.
+- **Search Movies:** Enter a movie title, and the app fetches information from the OMDb API.
 - **Add to Watchlist:** Add your favorite movies or the ones your want to watch to a watchlist with a click of a button.
 - **View Watchlist:** Check out all the movies you've added to your watchlist on the dedicated watchlist page.